 New York Personal Injury Lawyers

-Since the Law Offices of Stephen Bilkis & Associates was founded in 1997 we have been recognized for our tenacious yet personal approach to serving our clients.
-We understand that being seriously injured in an accident is one of the most serious challenges that anyone could face.
-You may not be able to return to work for an extended period of time.
-Your injuries may be permanent, affecting every aspect of your life including you career, the manner in which you interact with your family and friends, your ability to participate in leisure activities, and your ability to take care of yourself.
-Holding the person who caused your injury accountable for their negligence is an important step in ensuring your financial stability and maintaining a good quality of life.
-Understanding this, our New York personal injury attorneys vigorously advocate for our clients until the case is resolved.
-While we frequently achieve favorable resolutions for our clients without ever going to trial, when necessary we will go to trial and use our civil litigation expertise to secure the best possible outcome for our clients.
+The Law Offices of Stephen Bilkis & Associates have been recognized for our tenacious yet personal approach to serving our clients.
+We understand that being injured in an accident is one of the most serious challenges that anyone could face.
+Your injuries may impact every aspect of your life including your career, the manner in which you interact with your family and friends, your ability to participate in leisure activities, and your ability to take care of yourself.
+Holding those who caused your injury accountable for their negligence is an important step in ensuring your financial stability and maintaining a good quality of life.
+Our New York personal injury attorneys vigorously advocate for our clients until the case is resolved.
 We will fight to protect your legal rights and help you get the recovery to which you are entitled.Cases We Handle

 The personal injury attorneys at the Law Offices of Stephen Bilkis & Associates have the resources and knowledge to investigate your accident, pinpoint responsibility, and work hard to get you the compensation you deserve.
 We have decades of experience handling many types of accident and injury cases, including:Car Accidents